Samuel Mazzuchelli

-Samuel Charles Mazzuchelli, OP (November 4, 1806 – February 23, 1864) was a pioneer Italian Dominican friar and Catholic missionary priest who helped bring the Church to the Iowa-Illinois-Wisconsin tri-state area.
-He founded several parishes in the area and was the architect for several parish buildings.
-Additionally, Mazzuchelli established several schools throughout the region, some of which have developed into local Catholic colleges.
+Samuel Charles Mazzuchelli, OP (birth name Carlo Gaetano Samuele Mazzuchelli) (November 4, 1806 – February 23, 1864) was a pioneer Italian Dominican friar and Catholic missionary priest who helped bring Catholicism to the Iowa-Illinois-Wisconsin tri-state area.

+Mazzuchelli founded over 30 parishes in the region and was the architect for several parish buildings.
+Additionally, Mazzuchelli established several schools, some of which have developed into local Catholic colleges.
 As part of this effort, he founded the Sinsinawa Dominican Sisters.